AlaskanTuna/energy-data-logger/USER_MANUAL.md

 - `STOPBITS`: 1
 - `TIMEOUT`: 2

-To change these, press the **“Settings”** button.
-Modifying settings will automatically stop any active logging session.
-The new settings will only apply to the next session you start.
+Changing settings in the midst of a logging operation will cause all operations to **stop**.
+The new settings will only apply in the **next logging session**.

 ---